mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_cyclejs.md

 Try saying something and see how well it hears you.

 Now we want to improve the program to make the robot to ask more than one question.
-For example, we can try to send commands to `SpeechSynthesisAction` whenever the robot hears an appropriate answer, i.e., "yes" or "no", to a question.
+For example, we can try to send questions as commands to the `SpeechSynthesisAction` driver whenever the robot hears an appropriate answer, i.e., "yes" or "no", to a question.
 Let's try to express this behavior as follows:

 ```js